stevegt/grid-cli/v2/doc/430-sequence-completion.md

 1. **Initiation**: An agent sends an initial byte sequence representing a computational task or request.
 2. **Matching**: The system matches the sequence against known sequences to determine how to process it.
-3. **Completion**: If a match is found, the corresponding completion (result) is retrieved or computed.
+3. **Completion**: If the system finds a match, it retrieves or computes the corresponding completion (result).
-4. **Handling Unmatched Sequences**: If no match is found, the system may delegate the sequence to agents capable of processing or completing it.
+4. **Handling Unmatched Sequences**: If the system does not find a match, it may delegate the sequence to agents capable of processing or completing it.
-5. **Response**: The completed byte sequence is sent back as a response, fulfilling the original request.
+5. **Response**: The agent sends back the completed byte sequence as a response, fulfilling the original request.

 ## Use of Byte Sequence Completion in PromiseGrid

 ### Communication and Messaging

-- **Referential Transparency**: In PromiseGrid, communication between agents is conducted through byte sequences.
+- **Referential Transparency**: In PromiseGrid, agents communicate through byte sequences, embodying the principle of referential transparency.
 Performing a cache lookup or invoking a function are both treated as byte sequence completions, regardless of locality.
+This approach ensures that operations are predictable and can be managed as pure functions.

-- **Dynamic Routing**: Messages are routed to the appropriate agents based on sequence completion ability.
+- **Dynamic Routing**: The system routes messages to the appropriate agents based on sequence completion ability.
 (At a lower protocol layer, the choice of agent to route to might be determined by promise make/break reputation scores as tracked by agent personal currencies, but this detail is abstracted from the sequence completion layer.)

 - **Modularity**: Agents can operate independently, processing the byte sequences they recognize and can complete.

 ### Content-Addressable Storage and Cache Management

-- **Content-Addressable Storage**: Data and code are stored and accessed based on their content (byte sequences) rather than physical locations or names.
+- **Content-Addressable Storage**: Agents store and access data and code based on their content (byte sequences) rather than physical locations or names.
-- **Efficient Caching**: Completed sequences and their results can be cached, associating input sequences with their completions for faster future access.
+- **Efficient Caching**: Agents can cache completed sequences and their results, associating input sequences with their completions for faster future access.
 - **Decentralized Data Management**: This approach supports decentralized storage, as any agent can store and execute code or access data based on the byte sequence representing it.

 ### Scalability and Adaptability

-- **Dynamic Integration**: New sequences and agents can be introduced seamlessly.
-As agents are added or updated, the system can adapt to new byte sequences.
+- **Dynamic Integration**: Agents can seamlessly introduce new sequences.
+As agents add or update sequences, the system can adapt to new byte sequences.
-- **Fault Tolerance**: The decentralized nature and content-addressable storage enhance resilience against failures, as data and computations can be replicated and retrieved from multiple agents.
+- **Fault Tolerance**: The decentralized nature and content-addressable storage enhance resilience against failures, as agents can replicate and retrieve data and computations from multiple agents.

 ### Examples of Application

-- **Function Execution**: A byte sequence representing a function and its arguments is completed by executing the function, producing the result as the completion.
+- **Function Execution**: Agents complete a byte sequence representing a function and its arguments by executing the function, producing the result as the completion.
-- **Data Retrieval**: A sequence corresponding to a data request is matched and completed by retrieving the associated data.
+- **Data Retrieval**: Agents match and complete a sequence corresponding to a data request by retrieving the associated data.
 - **Inter-Agent Communication**: Agents exchange byte sequences as messages.
 Completion of these sequences involves processing the message and potentially sending back a response.

 ## Advantages of the Byte Sequence Completion Model